day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 (day8.re-frame-10x/traced-result 80 4)
 ```

-Such a call would return the trace data at the "trace coordinates" 80 4.
-If it helps
+Such a call would return the trace data at the "trace coordinates" `80 4`.
+Imagine that
-to understand, imagine that `80` is the `Epoch id` and `4` is the trace-id within that `Epoch`.
+`80` is the `Epoch id` and `4` is the trace-id within that `Epoch`.
-(Warning I just made that up, and it doesn't matter)
+(Warning I just made that up.
+As you'll see below, it doesn't matter to you what `80` and `4` represent)

 In most REPLs, you would have previously `required` the `day8.re-frame-10x` namespace.

-### The Method
+### Your Method

 ![Estim8 demo](/docs/images/repl.png)

-To facilitate REPL exploration, `re-frame-10x` writes (ClojureScript) code into the clipboard.
+To facilitate REPL exploration:
+  1. `re-frame-10x` will write (ClojureScript) code into the clipboard (when you click on certain things in the re-frame-10x UI)
-You then paste this code into your REPL to obtain access to trace data.
+  2. you then paste this code into your REPL to obtain access to trace data

 Initially, you click on the **repl requires** hyperlink, and `re-frame-10x` will
 put into the clipboard the `require` code needed to access the `re-frame-10x` API.